-Section A. Service Increments
+Section A. Service Increments.

 - 1. A service increment is a 3.5% increase in salary which may be granted annually, upon approval of the chief of police or designee, to each employee having merit status who assumes the duties and responsibilities of their position at an acceptable level of competence as determined through performance evaluation or in accordance with this Agreement and whose work generally meets expectations.
 Service increments are earned by performance of work at an acceptable level of competence.
 An employee cannot be awarded a service increment automatically or solely on the basis of length of service. - 2.
 Each employee is eligible to be considered each year for a service increment award to be effective on the assigned increment date.
-A service increment may be granted only to the extent that an employee's salary does not exceed the maximum salary for the assigned grade.

-The FY11, FY12, and FY13 service increments were not funded by the Montgomery County Council.
-For the term of this agreement the FY 12 and FY13 service increments shall continue to be deferred.
-2
+A service increment may be granted only to the extent that an employee's salary does not exceed the maximum salary for the assigned grade. - The FY 11, FY 12 and FY 13 service increments were not funded by the Montgomery County Council.
+For the term of this agreement the FY13 service increments shall continue to be deferred.

-Section B. Reassignment of Service Increment Date
+Section B. Reassignment of Service Increment Date.

-A new service increment date must be assigned by the chief of police or designee whenever an employee has had the service increment delayed or the employee's increment date occurs during a period of a within-grade reduction, or the employee has been on authorized leave without pay (excluding leave without pay for military service or professional improvement leave) for a period exceeding ten (10) workdays.
+- 1. A new service increment date must be assigned by the chief of police or designee whenever an employee has had the service increment delayed or the employee's increment date occurs during a period of a within-grade reduction, or the employee has been on authorized leave without pay (excluding leave without pay for military service or professional improvement leave) for a period exceeding ten (10) workdays.
 An employee who is given merit system status after the probationary period is extended, or who is granted an increment after a delay, must have, as a newly assigned increment date, that date on which merit system status is granted or on which the delayed increment becomes effective.
 This rule must apply to an employee on a military temporary appointment as applicable.
+Any increment date reassigned must be approved by the chief administrative officer or designee before it becomes effective. - 2.
+The chief of police or designee may reassign an employee's increment date to prevent or resolve pay inequities and for disciplinary or other reasons.
+In such cases, the same type of procedures and appeal privileges contained in §D of this Article must apply.
+Increment dates may also be reassigned by the chief of police or designee for reasons deemed to be in the best interest of the County service, when the action would not adversely affect an employee.
 Any increment date reassigned must be approved by the chief administrative officer or designee before it becomes effective.